igor-rodrigues01/casv/README.md

-CASV - Cadastro de Autorização de Supressão de Vegetação
+CASV - Cadastro de Simples Vetores
 ===========

 Django project that allows to upload shapefiles and import it to a database.